A/N: Everything I said about "An Afternoon Alone" and "A Night In Sanctuary" apply here as well.

 A gout of flame, erratic and uncontrolled, sprang from her twisted lips without warning, and Zuko was forced back a step as he batted it away.
 Guards at the end of the hall rushed forward, but he waved them back impatiently.
 Without control, Azula's firebending was useless.

 "Kill me," Azula repeated, contempt dripping from every word.
 "You may think you're doing me a mercy, but I don't want to sit in a cell and watch your pathetic reign."
 Her voice trembled with the terrifying mix of hatred and heartbreak.
 "Kill me, if you're so concerned about me as you claim."
 And then she fell to broken, wrenching laughter again, occasionally interrupted by sobs that were somehow worse than the rest.

 "But how could I?"
 Zuko groaned, rubbing his eyes until he saw spots dancing in the darkness behind his lids.
 The image of those wild, empty eyes haunted him, as did the sound of Azula's laughter.
-Laying flat on his back on smooth, cool stone, he tried to absorb the sun's warm and cast out the memories.
+Laying flat on his back on smooth, cool stone, he tried to absorb the sun's warmth and cast out the memories.
 "It puts the lie to everything I'm trying to do if, after all this, I kill her.
 It's what my father would have done."

 Aang, sitting cross-legged next to him, said nothing for a long moment.
 The wind was still around them in the warm summer afternoon as they reclined on the cliffs of the Northern Air Temple, relishing a period of rest and quiet to ease their mutual burdens.